 Located two doors down from Java Kai - this hip eatery has a speciality food market and fish deli in the front, and a killer restaurant in the back.
 Food is consistently SO tasty and it's usually pretty easy to walk in and get a seat.
 Love the fried chicken salad and vegan caesar salad!

 3-4301 Kuhio Hwy #102, Lihue, HI

-This gem may not look like much from the outside - but I'm telling you - the BEST poke on the island by far!
-Also their Ginger Fried Chicken are what foodie dreams are made of.
+This gem may not look like much from the outside - but I'm telling you - some of the best poke on the island!
+Also, their Ginger Fried Chicken are what foodie dreams are made of.
 Grab some lunch to-go and head to the beach!

 East Side - Shop

 In my opinion, the cutest boutique on the island, owned and curated by my sweet friend Xochitl.
 Great assortment of clothing, bikinis and homewares.
 I recently picked up a pair of Beatrice Valenzuela sandals that I haven't taken off since!
 Best part - it's connected to Java Kai (Xochitl and her husband Sean own both) so you can do some caffeine-fueled shopping!

 Sleeping Giant (Nounou Mountain) Trail